-All articles published by Journal of Innovation and Entrepreneurship are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All articles published by the Journal of Innovation and Entrepreneurship are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

-As authors of articles published in Journal of Innovation and Entrepreneurship you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.
+As authors of articles published in the Journal of Innovation and Entrepreneurship you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.